segarciat/python-tutorial/05-Variables/Variables.md

 # Variables

+A **variable** is an identifier used to refer to an object which has a value.
+Sometimes variables are described as "boxes" containing a value, but this is not quite accurate, as they are more like labels.

-A **variable** is a label (name) used to refer to a value.
-In Python, a valid variable adheres to the following rules:
+In Python, a valid variable identifier (name) adheres to the following rules:

 - It may consist of letters (uppercase or lowercase), numbers, and underscores.
 - It cannot not start with a number.

-The following are strongly recommended guidelines for variables names:
+In addition, the following are strongly recommended guidelines for variables names:

 - Use lowercase letters only (numbers are alright when appropriate).
 - If the variable name has multiple words, use an underscore `_` to